Lysaker: History

-After the Second World War Oslo developed rapidly and so land became more scarce and expensive, eventually forcing big businesses in need of large plots of land to look at the surrounding areas.
+After World War II Oslo developed rapidly and so land became more scarce and expensive, eventually forcing big businesses in need of large plots of land to look at the surrounding areas.
 During the 1970s Lysaker became attractive due to its location between, and good transport connections with, the affluent residential areas of Bærum, Oslo proper, and Fornebu Airport.
 During the 1980s the old, polluted industrial sites and central residential areas became the subjects of major developments, eventually forming Lysaker into the commercial hub of today.

 As more workplaces were added, so the need for transport and other services increased and businesses such as the CC Vest shopping centre were established.
 Unfortunately, much land in central Lysaker was occupied by motorway intersections, rails and the stream.
 Accordingly, in the late 1990s and 2000s large concrete "lids" were placed over the stream and motorway intersections.
 Thus, space was made for more buildings, as well as a major expansion of the railway station.
 Accordingly, the Lysaker of today is quite unrecognizable as compared to 30 years ago, with much of the central part and the railways elevated above ground level.

 One architectural feature worth noting is that the characteristic round shape of the Klaveness building (belonging to the shipping company Torvald Klaveness) has become a recurring theme in newer office structures built around it.
 Also, the area around the stream before it goes "underground" in central Lysaker has been set aside and developed as a public park, with new or renovated bridges from Lysaker to the Lilleaker area in Oslo.